Infineon/mtb-example-psoc4-msclp-lls/README.md

 7. Add a layer of foam on top of the liquid, facilitated by a surfactant, and observe how the liquid level remains unaffected by the foam, as reported by the **Liquid_Level_Sensor_FR** widget.
 This demonstrates the system's ability to reject foam and maintain accurate liquid level sensing

    **Figure 5.
-Widget view of the CAPSENSE&trade; Tuner**
+Widget view of CAPSENSE&trade; Tuner**

    <img src="images/tuner-lls-FR-view.png" width="750"/>

-   > **Note:** The Level in the **Liquid_Level_Sensor** changes due to the foam as it is a normal liquid level sensor and does not incorporate the foam rejection capability
+   > **Note:** The level in the **Liquid_Level_Sensor** changes due to the foam as it is a normal liquid level sensor and does not incorporate the foam rejection capability

-8. View the raw counts of the liquid level sensors through the **Graph View tab**.
+8. View the raw counts of the liquid level sensors through the **Graph View** tab.
 The normal liquid level and foam-rejected liquid level can be observed in the position window

    **Figure 6.
-Liquid Level Sensor position**
+Liquid level sensor position**

    <img src="images/liquid-level-position.png" width="800"/>